haswell4u/android-D2D-DistanceMeasurement/README.md

 - **Logging**
   - `Write Events to File` - records all generated events in a file.
 Default file name is [current_time.txt] and location is /Android/data/com.example.distancemeasurement/files/Documents/Events/[current_time.txt].
   - `Use Specific File Names` - You can set a specific file name.
-  - `File Name`: You don't need to specify a file extension such as ".txt".
+  - `File Name` - You don't need to specify a file extension such as ".txt".
 The default name is "SNQz4YoYRL.txt".

 # To Do